 HSBC is expanding and simplifying the annual fee rebates they offer for their banking clients.

-You can qualify as a Premier client on the basis of your balances, recurring deposits, or mortgage with HSBC Canada, or by being a Premier client with HSBC in another country.
+HSBC has three banking tiers, with various requirements to qualify.
+To summarize, you can qualify for (from low to high) Advance, Premier, or Private banking on the basis of your balances, recurring deposits, mortgage with HSBC Canada, or HSBC tier in another country.

-Combined with the $100 annual travel credit, this effectively reduces the $149 annual fee to $24 for Advance clients, or a net gain of $1 or $100 for Premier or Private clients, respectively.
+Combined with the $100 annual travel credit, this effectively reduces the $149 annual fee to $24 for Advance clients, or a net gain of $1 for Premier clients, respectively.
 For a card that already had strong appeal as a long-term keeper, that proposition has only gotten stronger.